Stoney Creek Resort

 Stoney Creek Resort, set in the heart of the Shenandoah Valley and the Blue Ridge Mountains, offers breathtaking beauty and the pure mountain air sought by nature lovers and health seekers.
 At this peaceful resort, you’ll relax amid wildflowers, wildlife, and the forest.
 Beautiful and interesting attractions nearby include Skyline Drive, Blue Ridge Parkway, the homes of Presidents Jefferson and Wilson, the Walton Homestead, Crabtree Falls, Natural Bridge, American Frontier Museum, P. Buckley Moss Museum, an outlet mall, and several caverns.
 Historical sites include the New Market Battlefield (the Civil War) and Lexington.
 Recognized as one of the seven natural wonders of the world, Natural Bridge, a rock formation, was once surveyed by George Washington and was formerly owned by Thomas Jefferson.
 The area features many hiking trails on the mountains and tours through the underground caverns.
 Historical figures are represented at the wax museum, and tennis, swimming, and miniature golf are available.
 There is a tour every 30 minutes.

-- Open April 1 through October 31
+- Open all year.
+Cabins open: April 1 through October 31

 - High-Use Seasonal Period: June 1 through August 31